EdgeApp/edge-docs/source/index.html.md

 # Currency Plugin API

 Cryptocurrency functionality for AirbitzCore is provided by currency API libraries that follow the Currency Plugin API.
 These libraries can be easily added to Airbitz by providing the following library API for import into an [ABCWallet](#abcwallet).
-ABC will call into the library [abcTxLibInit](#abctxlibinit) to initialize the library with a set of callbacks.
+ABC will call into the library [`abcTxLibBTC.makeEngine`](#makeengine) to initialize the library with a set of callbacks.

 To add additional currency functionality, create a library that exposes an API that follows the ABCWalletTxLibrary template below.

-[ABCDatastore](#abcdatastore) objects will get passed into [abcTxLibInit](#abctxlibinit), the [walletDataStore](#abcdatastore) allows the txLib to store wallet specific data such as a blockchain cache.
+[ABCDatastore](#abcdatastore) objects will get passed into [`abcTxLibBTC.makeEngine`](#makeengine), the [walletDataStore](#abcdatastore) allows the txLib to store wallet specific data such as a blockchain cache.
 If the implementation chooses to hold a global cache of data, use the [accountDataStore](#abcdatastore) object.
 Both data store objects are local data stores which are not encrypted, revision controlled, or backed up.

 The repo `airbitz-core-js-bitcoin` exposes this API for bitcoin